The Enmeshed Mother-Daughter Relationship: When Closeness is Control

 How Enmeshment Shows Up in Driven Women

 For driven, ambitious women, enmeshment tends to produce a specific and disorienting pattern: they achieve magnificently in the external world AND feel profoundly uncertain about their own inner world.
 They know what they should want.
 They are less sure what they actually want.
+For a deeper look at this pattern, see five survival strategies of driven women.

 The signs are recognizable once you know to look for them: